GrantS2S/website/content/integrations/sap/b2b-fulfillment.md

 weight: 4
 ---

-## Sync stock levels
-Synced stock levels from Parcelninja into Stock2Shop.

-- Decide whether SAP Business One or Parcelninja will control the stock levels presented on your B2B Trade Store.

-## Automate Fulfillments
+### Automate Fulfillments
-Have a totally automated solution, from placing an online order to delivery.

-- Once a B2B Trade Store order has successfully been raised into SAP as an invoice or sales order, Stock2Shop can send an automatic notification to your 3rd-party logistics partner so they can pick, pack and deliver.
+Have a totally automated solution, from placing an online order to dispatching for delivery.
+Once an order has successfully been raised into SAP Business One, Stock2Shop can send an automatic outbound notification to your 3rd-party logistics partner so they can pick, pack and deliver.

+### Sync Stock Levels
+If your WMS or fulfillment partner supports stock feeds, Stock2Shop can automate the updating of stock levels directly on the B2B Trade Store.